New Hampshire

 Drop Boxes

-You can hand-deliver your ballot to your local city or town clerk.
-You can look up the address of your clerk here.
 You can also drop off your ballot at your assigned polling location on Election Day.

 Early Voting